An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

 Best practices to get website visitors to opt-in

 It’s one thing to have a visitor on your website.
-It’s an entirely different ballgame to persuade customers to opt-in to your marketing after one quick page view.
+It’s an entirely different ballgame to persuade that visitor to opt-in to your marketing after one quick page view.
 Learning the best practices to get website visitors to opt-in will begin creating value for the customer and prevent your emails from filling up their spam folders.
 Here are three key best practices:

 Who doesn’t love a good discount?
 This is especially true for customers who are already interested in purchasing from you.
 Sending a coupon or discount via email is an effective way to pique their interest and redirect them to your website.
 A simple 15% off coupon could mean the difference between a customer buying from a competitor or from you.

 Many customers abandon their purchase or “cart” due to extra checkout costs.
 Some 60% of carts are abandoned at checkout once users face hidden costs.
-Offering a free subscription can be the extra push for your customers to make their first purchase.
+Offering a free subscription can be the extra push your customers need to make their first purchase.

 The power of email marketing